DC-Policy-Center/DC-Policy-Center.github.io/_posts/2018-03-26-housing-report-methodology.md

 permalink: /posts/housing-report-methodology/
 ---

-All of the data used in the housing report can be found in the excel sheet here:
+A summary of the data used in the housing report can be found in the excel sheet here:
 [Excel download](https://dc-policy-center.github.io/assets/data-resources/housing-report-chart-data.xlsx)

 The [executive summary](https://www.dcpolicycenter.org/publications/taking-stock/) and [full report](https://www.dcpolicycenter.org/?post_type=publications&p=2145&preview=true) can be seen [on our main website](https://www.dcpolicycenter.org).
 The PDF version of the report can also be downloaded [here](https://www.dcpolicycenter.org/wp-content/uploads/2018/03/DC-Policy-Center-Housing-Report.final_.March25.pdf).